MMarco94/posting-list-compressor/README.md

 | Elias Gamma Code | 62.16 MB      | 47.27 MB                | 14 MB 917 KB | 23.95% |
 | Elias Delta Code | 52.71 MB      | 39.48 MB                | 13 MB 229 KB | 25.10% |

 As you can see, every encoding has been improved and some space has been saved.
-Most remarkably, both Elias encoding saw an improvement of about 25%.
+Most remarkably, both Elias encodings saw an improvement of about 25%.
 This is particularly impressive considering that for time and memory constraints, the clustering and TSP algorithms used were sub-optimal.